-Student Union begins here positively identified as playing a pheromonal role in humans.
-The most likely canrenewed film policy by Chris Hopkins Staff Reporter Beginning next semester the StudentUnion will initiate a renewed film policy concerning the use of films by different organizations.
-In a memo from Thomas Bursic, Director of the Student Union, he "This film policy was adopted last year in an effort to relieve the problem of film saturation.
+When and if human pheromones are isolated and synthesized the possibilities for their use will be enormous.
+More likely than not pheromones wil be shown to have some control over homone secretions, which would allow for their use in remedying hormone imbalances in humans.
+Even the armed forces will probably get into the act.
+Pheromones could be used to lure sex starved enemy troops into minefields, or to antagonize isolated garrisons renewed film policy by Chris Hopkins Staff Reporter Beginning next semester the StudentUnion will initiate a renewed film policy concerning the use of films by different organizations.
+In a memo from Thomas Bursic, Director of the Student Union, he states: "This film policy was adopted last year in an effort to relieve the problem of film saturation.
 The procedure for selection of clubs eligible for the spring semester will follow the lottery system outlined in the film policy.
 "The number of film dates available to all groups is reduced in the spring semester due to the high level of activity planned in other areas.
 No films will be run against the SLF, Mock Convention, Hunger 'Conference or Black Culture Week This leaves us with a limited amount of dates overall.
 The final number of dates that will be set aside for clubs has yet to be determined, but the number of clubs having an opportunity to show a film will be between 10-20," he said.
-'All clubs wishing to apply for a film must sign a film request form between Nov.
+"All clubs wishing to apply for a film must sign a film request form between Nov.
 10-14.
 Forms will be made available Monday morning at the Student Union receptionist desk," stated Bursic.
 After careful consideration ths Student Union has decided that some regulations of club sponsored filmshowing must be instituted for the 1975-1976 calendar year.
 The following are considerations which entered into the decision: 1) The large number of bogus clubs being formed for the expressed purpose of advancing the personal gain of the club's organizer.
-2) The reduced level of profits and high ering losses has evidenced the fact \\\\\\\\\\\\ the films have reached the saturation point on campus.
+2) The reduced level of profits and high the films have reached the saturation point on campus.

-This year over sixty organizations submitted requests for movie dates during the 1975-1976 fall Some elimination semester. process was necessary and therefore each organization was subjectively examined in the areas of purpose, alternative opportunities for fund raising and previous Under these confilm dates. siderations halls were eliminated because thy have a great number of alternative fund raising opportunities.
+This year over sixty organizations submitted requests for movie dates during the 1975-1976 fall semester.
+Some elimination process was necessary and there-fore each organization was subjectively examined in the areas of purpose, alternative opportunities for fund raising and previous film dates.
+Under these considerations halls were eliminated because thy have a great number of alternative fund raising opportunities.
 From the list of sixty organizations applying, roughly half qualified for film dates next semester.
 These organizations were placed in a lottery to determine the selection of dates.
-The format for the lottery was categorized, in tht the organizations were grouped into categories designated sports, academic and charitable. seperate lottery for each group was held with four organizations being picked from the general charitable category.
-The procedure for ministration of films next year will be handled entirely by the Student Union Service Commission under the directon of Film Coordinator, Mike O'Connor.
-The ordering and (continued on page 10) THE 'DEATH MARCH' STARTS HERE RIVER BEND PUB 441 E. LASALLE
+The format for the lottery was categorized, in tht the organizations were grouped into categories designated sports, academic and charitable.
+A seperate lottery for each group was held with four organizations being picked from the general charitable category.

+The procedure for administration of films next year will be handled entirely by the Student Union Service Commission under the directon of Film Coordinator, Mike O'Connor.
+The ordering and (continued on page 10) THE DEATH MARCH STARTS HERE RIVER BEND PUB 441 E. LASALLE number of organizations encount ering losses has evidenced the fact AT NILES AVE.

-NEW YORK OUR SHOP MAKE THIS CHRISTMAS A "TENNIS XMAS" GIVE THAT SOMEONE SPECIAL A "SPORTING" GIFT THAT WILL "SERVE LOVE" ALL YEAR 'ROUND SPENI'S PRO SHOP 321 SOUTH NOTRE DAME SOUTH BEND
+MAKE THIS CHRISTMAS A "TENNIS XMAS" GIVE THAT SOMEONE SPECIAL A "SPORTING" GIFT THAT WILL "SERVE LOVE" ALL YEAR 'ROUND SPENI'S PRO SHOP 321 SOUTH NOTRE DAME OUTH BEND 233-8712 date preference will be determined by lottery and O'Connor.